cwe1ss/microservices-template/README.md

 If you want to delete all resources that have been created by this project, you must perform the following *manual* steps:

-* Delete the subscription role assignments for the GitHub identity (e.g. `lab-msa-github`)
+* Delete the subscription role assignments for the GitHub identity (e.g. `lab-msa-github-id`)
 * Delete all Azure resource groups with the tag `product: (config.platformAbbreviation)` (e.g. `product: lab-msa`)
   * You should delete all service-groups first, environment-groups second, and platform-groups last.
 * Delete Azure AD groups that start with `(config.platformAbbreviation)-` (e.g. `lab-msa-dev-sql-admins`)